Tharos-ux/pangenome-notes/content/Building a graph/minigraph.md

 > [!WARNING] Warning
 > minigraph outputs nodes prefixed with `s` ; with some tools (such as odgi) it may cause crashes.
 To convert those rGFA's to standard GFA files, [you can use gfautil](https://github.com/vgteam/vg/issues/3129)

+It may be possible to get some kind of paths in a rGFA using `vg convert` according to [this answer](https://github.com/pangenome/odgi/issues/546#issuecomment-1893382366)